MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 1. "Even number"
 2. "False number"

+> Knowledge of the ternary operator isn't required for the exam

 #### Assignment operators

 Whenever we want to assign a value to a variable, or we want to do something and then assign a value to a variable, we will use the assignment operator.